hakanonal/hang-man-ai/docs/Journal.md

   - Ok [this](https://github.com/CanNuhlar/Turkce-Kelime-Listesi) one is easier to start with.
 I have downloaded posted text it is only 870kb. which I think it won't be a problem in terms of memory.
 So research has completed.

 - Let's begin with game environment.

   - I need python right?
 Why not...
   - Of course I have forgot the pyenv again.
 Need to remember...
     - I am inistalling 3.9.0 via pyenv. will also create virtualenv. pofff it gave error.
 It is so lame that my first moves ends up with error.
 I do not want to stuck with this error so I am going to try older versions.
       - error again. maybe I should upgrade pyenv.
 Yihuuu! it worked.
 Moreover I have mananged to install latest version 3.9.6
     - viirtualenv hand-man-ai is created.
   - Next start to code.
 I have forgat my experiiment notebook.
 I will add the link [here](../experiment.ipynb).
+Hopefully I will not move it to another place so that this link is not broken.
+If it is sorry in advance.
+But if you look after the code base I am sure you will find it pretty quicklly.

     - my virtual environment does not work properlly. even though I have activated the environment the python version does not points to the version it is suppose to.

       - checked [this](https://github.com/pyenv/pyenv-virtualenv/issues/343) issue.
       - Bumped [this](https://stackoverflow.com/questions/56462518/virtualenv-with-pyenv-gives-wrong-python-version) I will recreate the virtualenv.
       - Stucked.
 These things were working smoothyly now it is pain.
       - [This](https://github.com/pyenv/pyenv/issues/1342) page suggested to remove pyenv and reinstall.
       - It seems to be fixed when I iniclude the .python-version file.

+    - I am considering to create a environment class so that it can store the game state,init and play.
+      - I have created environment class I am thinking about the data struture of the state

+#### 29.07.2021

+- continue working on environment:
+  - so initial implementation of envirronment has finished I have.